trothr/blog/Marilyn/2019/20191230-how-can-i-pray-for-you.md

 nothing scheduled for today, so sleeping late is okay.
 So he slept.
 Got up around noon, well rested.
 Good.

+I've continued to read the Tozer book.
+Not easy, but I recommend it.
+Ron Tipton tells me that he and Amy have never used it, so now I'm that much more confused: where the heck did Marilyn get it?

 ## A Drive

 It snowed today.
 Got windy.
 Got too cold for a walk.